Cell (processor): Commercialization

 On May 17, 2005, Sony confirmed the Cell configuration used in the PlayStation 3: one PPE and seven SPEs.
 To improve manufacturing yield, the processor is initially fabricated with eight SPEs.
 After production, each chip is tested, and if a defect is found in one SPE, it is disabled using laser trimming.
 This approach minimizes waste by utilizing processors that would otherwise be discarded.
 Even in chips without defects, one SPE is intentionally disabled to ensure consistency across units.
 Of the seven operational SPEs, six are available for developers to use in games and applications, while the seventh is reserved for the console's operating system.
 The chip operates at a clock speed of 3.2 GHz.
 Sony also used the Cell in its Zego high-performance media computing server.

-The PPE supports simultaneous multithreading (SMT) and can execute two threads, while each active SPE supports one thread.
+The PPE supports simultaneous multithreading (SMT) and can execute two threads; each active SPE supports one thread.
 In the PlayStation 3 configuration, the Cell processor supports up to nine threads.

-On June 28, 2005, IBM and Mercury Computer Systems announced a partnership to use Cell processors in embedded systems for medical imaging, aerospace, and seismic processing, among other fields.
-Mercury use the full Cell processor with eight active SPEs.
-Mercury later released blade servers and PCI Express accelerator cards based on the architecture.
+On June 28, 2005, IBM and Mercury Computer Systems announced a partnership to use Cell processors in embedded systems for medical imaging, aerospace, and seismic processing, among other applications.
+Mercury uses the full Cell processor with eight active SPEs.
+Mercury later released blade servers and PCI Express accelerator cards based on this architecture.

-In 2006, IBM introduced the QS20 blade server, offering up to 410 gigaFLOPS per module in single-precision performance.
-The QS22 blade, based on the PowerXCell 8i, was used in IBM's Roadrunner supercomputer.
+In 2006, IBM introduced the QS20 blade server, which offers up to 410 gigaFLOPS per module in single-precision performance.
+The QS22 blade server, based on the PowerXCell 8i processor, was used in IBM's Roadrunner supercomputer.
 On April 8, 2008, Fixstars Corporation released a PCI Express accelerator board based on the PowerXCell 8i.

+According to a former IBM executive, IBM planned for Apple to move its Mac line to the Cell before the transition to Intel processors.

 Overview

-The Cell Broadband Engine, or Cell as it is more commonly known, is a microprocessor intended as a hybrid of conventional desktop processors (such as the Athlon 64, and Core 2 families) and more specialized high-performance processors, such as the NVIDIA and ATI graphics-processors (GPUs).
-The longer name indicates its intended use, namely as a component in current and future online distribution systems; as such it may be utilized in high-definition displays and recording equipment, as well as HDTV systems.
-Additionally the processor may be suited to digital imaging systems (medical, scientific, etc.) and physical simulation (e.g., scientific and structural engineering modeling).
-As used in the PlayStation 3, it has 250 million transistors.
+The Cell Broadband Engine, or "Cell" as it is more commonly known, is a microprocessor intended as a hybrid of conventional desktop processors (such as the Athlon 64 and the Core 2 families) and more specialized high-performance processors (such as the NVIDIA and ATI graphics processing units [GPUs]).
+The longer name indicates its intended use, namely, as a component in current and future online distribution systems; as such, it may be used in high-definition displays and recording equipment, as well as HDTV systems.
+In addition, the processor may be suited to digital imaging systems (e.g., medical and scientific) and physical simulation (e.g., scientific and structural engineering modeling).
+As used in the PlayStation 3, the processor has 250 million transistors.